ppy/osu-wiki/wiki/Tournaments/IGTS/2018/en.md

    - Participant must join tournament's Discord server.
 3. The mapset will be announced the week before a stage begins.
 4. Match schedule is decided by the organisers, which will announce schedule the same day as the mapset every week.
 Each stage of this tournament will last a week, and that week starts when the mapset is announced a day before, so players need to get their match in before the week is over.
-5. If both teams gets a tie on the TieBreaker, the TieBreaker will be replayed with FreeMod applied.
+5. If both teams get a tie on the TieBreaker, the TieBreaker will be replayed with FreeMod applied.
 6. If a player disconnects from the game, the opponent wins the round.
    - If the player disconnects during the first five seconds of the song, the match will be restarted.
 7. Maps cannot be used twice in the same round.
 8. If a player doesn't show up within **15 minutes** of the start time, the enemy wins by default.
-9. Any other rules changes or unexpected occurrences will be announced in the tournament's forum thread.
+9. Any other rules, changes, or unexpected occurrences will be announced in the tournament's forum thread.

 ### Stage Regulations